-- 1. Submit a completed on-line application with a nonrefundable \$35.00 application fee - Submit a high school transcript indicating graduation with a minimum grade point average of 2.5 on a 4.0 scale and a minimum ACT score of 19 Honors Level I: Submit a final high school transcript indicating graduation with a 3.7 or higher on a 4.0 scale, and a composite ACT score of at least 25 Honors Level II: Submit a final high school transcript indicating graduation with a 3.2 or higher on a 4.0 scale, and a composite ACT score of at least 23
+- 1. Submit a completed on-line application with a nonrefundable \$35.00 application fee - 2.
+Submit a high school transcript indicating graduation with a minimum grade point average of 2.5 on a 4.0 scale, or a minimum SAT score of 1350 (ACT equivalent score of 19)